Salary Outlook with PhD in Quantitative Psychology Degree

 Ph.D.
 Job Outlook

-BLS reports there is much stronger demand for all psychologists expected, with a 14% increase in jobs through 2026.
-(BLS.gov).
-For professionals interested in a career as a psychology professor, job demand will increase by 15% through 2026, which is faster than average when compared to other occupations.
+The BLS reports there is good demand for all psychologists looking forward.
+Between 2023 and 2033 these jobs are projected to increase by 7%.
+For professionals interested in a career as a psychology professor, job demand will increase by 5% through 2033.
+This same growth rate is anticipated for all other psychologist jobs, which is better than the general average for all occupations.

 Career Opportunities